TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly employed in zero-shot documents ranking, yielding commendable results.
-However, several significant challenges still persist in LLMs for ranking: (1) LLMs are constrained by limited input length, precluding them from processing a large number of documents simultaneously; (2) The output document sequence is influenced by the input order of documents, resulting in inconsistent ranking outcomes; (3) Achieving a balance between cost and ranking performance is quite challenging.
-To tackle these issues, we introduce a novel documents ranking method called TourRank\footnote{The code of TourRank is publicly available at \href{https://github.com/chenyiqun/TourRank}{https://github.com/chenyiqun/TourRank}.}, which is inspired by the tournament mechanism.
-This approach alleviates the impact of LLM's limited input length through intelligent grouping, while the tournament-like points system ensures robust ranking, mitigating the influence of the document input sequence.
+However, several significant challenges still persist in LLMs for ranking: (1) LLMs are constrained by limited input length, precluding them from processing a large number of documents simultaneously; (2) The output document sequence is influenced by the input order of documents, resulting in inconsistent ranking outcomes; (3) Achieving a balance between cost and ranking performance is challenging.
+To tackle these issues, we introduce a novel documents ranking method called TourRank \footnote{The code of TourRank can be seen on \url{https://github.com/chenyiqun/TourRank}.}, which is inspired by the sport tournaments, such as FIFA World Cup.
+Specifically, we 1) overcome the limitation in input length and reduce the ranking latency by incorporating a multi-stage grouping strategy similar to the parallel group stage of sport tournaments; 2) improve the ranking performance and robustness to input orders by using a points system to ensemble multiple ranking results.
 We test TourRank with different LLMs on the TREC DL datasets and the BEIR benchmark.
-Experimental results show that TourRank achieves state-of-the-art performance at a reasonable cost.
+The experimental results demonstrate that TourRank delivers state-of-the-art performance at a modest cost.